 Since 1976, the CIS has produced valuable research that has shaped and influenced public policy.
 Our overall research agenda is set by our Executive Director, in consultation with the research staff, and the CIS Academic Advisory Council.

 The CIS runs an extensive range of events including lectures, forums and conferences.
 We seek to engage with the general public, business, media, academics, policymakers and politicians across the political spectrum.
 As an independent think tank, we do not undertake any research on request.

 A word from our Executive Director

-Throughout the coronavirus crisis, CIS will hold dear to our age-old principles: governments can’t create optimism, wealth and jobs; only the private sector can do it.
+CIS remains heavily engaged in all three aspects of the post-Covid era.
+In addition, we are fully focused on Indigenous and education policy affairs.
+Our commitment to liberalism remains undiminished: governments can’t create optimism, wealth and jobs; only the private sector can do it.
 Innovation and progress spring not from bureaucracy but from the brilliance of individuals.
 And our civil society should be vibrant enough to tolerate all people of whatever ethnic, gender or religious persuasion.

 Watch my video on the challenges we face ahead, and how CIS will focus on policy to help Australia emerge from this crisis in a stronger and freer position.